robertsahlin/robertsahlincom/content/post/schema-evolution-in-streaming-datafow-jobs-and-bigquery-tables.md

 ---
 title: "Schema evolution in streaming Dataflow jobs and BigQuery tables"
 date: 2019-11-10T7:50:33+01:00
-draft: false
+draft: true
 tags: ["DataHem", "Protobuf", "Schema", "Apache Beam", "BigQuery", "Dataflow"]
 ---

-In the previous post, I gave an overview of MatHem's streaming analytics platform DataHem.
+In the [previous post](https://robertsahlin.com/fast-and-flexible-data-pipelines-with-protobuf-schema-registry/), I gave an overview of MatHem's streaming analytics platform DataHem.
 This post will focus on how we manage schema evolution without sacrificing real-time data or having downtime in our data ingestion.

+The streaming analytics platform is built entirely on Google Cloud Platform and use services such as Dataflow, BigQuery and PubSub extensively.
+Another important component are protobuf schemas.

+# 1 Protobuf Schemas

+## 1.1 Dynamic messages
+The raw data emitted from source is often JSON, which is easy to read for humans but has multiple drawbacks when building an analytics platform.
+Protobuf schemas let us apply contracts early in the processing of entities and ensures that downstream consumers don't break when the schema evolves.
+Protobuf schemas can be used to either generate message classes in various programming languages or a descriptor file that can be used to serialize/deserialize dynamic messages.
+We primarily use dynamic messages since it allows us to use generic Dataflow (Apache Beam) pipelines together with the descriptor file stored in cloud storage.

+## 1.2 Schema evolution and naming
+The protobuf schema has certain rules for schema evolution that fit BigQuery quite well:

+## 1.3 Schema options
+The protobuf schema also support options that we can use to annotate processing logic both on field level and message level.

 # 1 Background
 Before jumping into the solution architecture, I thought I would give you some background from a business perspective that has influenced the design choices.